 Hope Springs Eternal

 This tug of war between joy and exploitation as it pertains to sewing is as old as our country.
 Cotton, a substrate we celebrate and depend upon, is inextricably linked to slavery.
 So profitable an industry was it that our Founding Fathers prioritized it over Black lives.
 Meanwhile, impoverished seamstresses labored endlessly with needle and thread, earning pennies for a garment that would sell for ten times as much.
 And on it goes.

 And yet, despite this misuse of sewing, communities grew.
 Fashions formed.
 Oppressed peoples found a way to reclaim needlecraft, taking pride in their work, and creating art.
 Incredible Black seamstresses like, Elizabeth Keckley and Anne Lowe, designed couture works of art.
 Young Mexican-Americans in the 1930s and 40s proudly wore Zoot Suits as a means to celebrate their heritage though they knew doing so would put them in greater danger of racist attacks.
 Native Peoples continued to craft gorgeous traditional garb despite white society’s best efforts to eradicate their culture.
-Members of the LGBTQ+ community, particularly transgendered people, danced and vogued in elaborately made costumes – unabashedly taking up space in a world intent on diminishing them.
+Members of the LGBTQ+ community, particularly transgender folks, danced and vogued in elaborately made costumes – unabashedly taking up space in a world intent on diminishing them.

 In other words, people have always found a way to create joy, even in those places where it seemed most unlikely to exist.
 And, when sewing is one’s method of choice, this joy becomes not only palpable but irrefutable.